Unimodular Hausdorff and Minkowski Dimensions: The Unimodular Minkowski and Hausdorff Dimensions

 Let $[\bs D, \bs o]$ be a unimodular discrete space and $\bs S$ be an equivariant subset which is almost surely nonempty.
 Lemma~\ref{lem:happensAtRoot} implies that $\myprob{\bs o\in \bs S_{\bs D}}>0$.
 So one can consider $[\bs S_{\bs D}, \bs o]$ conditioned on $\bs o\in \bs S_{\bs D}$.
 By directly verifying the mass transport principle~\eqref{eq:unimodular}, it is easy to see that $[\bs S_{\bs D}, \bs o]$ conditioned on $\bs o\in \bs S_{\bs D}$ is unimodular (see the similar claim for unimodular graphs in~\cite{eft}).

-\begin{convention} For an equivariant subset $\bs S$ as above, the unimodular Hausdorff dimension of $[\bs S_{\bs D}, \bs o]$ (conditioned on $\bs o\in S_{\bs D}$) is denoted by $\dimH{\bs S_{\bs D}}$ (see also Remark~\ref{rem:non-rooted}).
-The same convention is used for the Minkowski dimension, the Hausdorff measure, etc. \end{convention}
+\begin{convention} For an equivariant subset $\bs S$ as above, the unimodular Hausdorff dimension of $[\bs S_{\bs D}, \bs o]$ (conditioned on $\bs o\in S_{\bs D}$) is denoted by $\dimH{\bs S_{\bs D}}$.
+The same convention is used for the Minkowski dimension, the \formir{Hausdorff size}, etc. \end{convention}